 7 Feng Shui Steps to a Harmonious Home

 Get rid of everything you do not love in your house.
-Clutter clearing is a time-and-energy-consuming process that will feel like therapy, but it will help you "lighten up the load," so to speak.
-Do not skip this step, as it is an essential one in creating harmonious house feng shui energy.Continue to 3 of 9 below.
+Clutter-clearing is a time-and-energy-consuming process that will feel like therapy, but it will help you "lighten up the load," so to speak.
+Do not skip this step; it is essential for creating harmonious house feng shui energy.Continue to 3 of 8 below.

-These two elements are essential for good feng shui energy (called Chi) in your home.
-Open the windows often, introduce feng shui air-purifying plants or use an air purifier.
-Allow as much natural light as possible into your home, and consider using full-spectrum lights.Continue to 4 of 9 below.
+Air and light are two elements that are essential for good feng shui energy (called Chi) in your home.
+Open the windows often, introduce feng shui air-purifying plants, or use an air purifier.
+Allow as much natural light as possible into your home, and consider using full-spectrum light bulbs in some fixtures.Continue to 4 of 8 below.

 Define Your Energy Map

-Get the Basics of 5 Feng Shui Elements
+Understand the Basics of the Five Feng Shui Elements

-Get the basics of five feng shui elements in order to create balance and vibrant energy in all areas of your home.
-For example, if you are working on attracting more prosperity, you will introduce the feng shui elements of Wood and Water in the Southeast area of your house.
-If you need to improve your health, place lush plants representing the Wood feng shui element or pieces of wood furniture in the East area of your home.Continue to 6 of 9 below.
+Use the five feng shui elements—Wood, Fire, Earth, Metal, and Water—to create balance and vibrant energy in all areas of your home.
+For example, if you are working on attracting more prosperity, you can introduce the feng shui elements of Wood and Water in the Southeast area of your house.
+If you need to improve your health, you can place lush plants (representing the Wood feng shui element) or pieces of wood furniture in the East area of your home.Continue to 6 of 8 below.

-Find out your feng shui birth element and create a home to nourish and support your personal energy.
-For example, if your birth element is Fire, you need to introduce the expressions of Fire feng shui element, such as the Fire element colors (red, orange, purple, magenta, pink, yellow), triangular shapes, etc. You will also need a strong Wood element in your home, as Wood feeds the Fire element in the productive cycle of the 5 feng shui elements.Continue to 7 of 9 below.
+Use your feng shui birth element to help create a home that nourishes and supports your energy.
+For example, if your birth element is Fire, you can introduce the expressions of the Fire element, such as triangular shapes or the Fire colors: red, orange, purple, magenta, pink, and yellow.
+You will also want a strong Wood element in your home, as Wood feeds the Fire element in the productive cycle of the five feng shui elements.Continue to 7 of 8 below.

 Find out your Kua number and your lucky directions so that you can be energized by good energy from your best or lucky feng shui directions.
-Adjust the position of your bed, your desk, the seating in your dining area, etc. For example, if your Kua number is 1, it is best to face one of the following directions: Southeast, East, South, and North.Continue to 8 of 9 below.
+Use these as a guide to adjust the position of things like your bed, your desk, or the seating in your dining area.
+For example, if your Kua number is 1, it is best to face one of the following directions: Southeast, East, South, or North.Continue to 8 of 8 below.